Jerenaux/clicker/README.md

  The demo [can be found here](https://jerenaux.github.io/clicker/).

- The tutorial will be available soon.
+ The tutorial is available [here](http://www.dynetisgames.com/2018/10/28/how-save-load-player-progress-localstorage/).

  ## Running the demo ##